Siraj-786/Amazon-Product-Price-Tracking-and-Alert-System/README.md

 A modern web application for tracking product prices and receiving alerts when prices drop to your target amount.
+Due to security considerations, a significant portion of the code is unavailable, as it contains sensitive user credentials for services such as Twilio, AWS, and others.

 ## Features